martinivnv/python-blackjack/README.md

 # python-blackjack

-A blackjack simulator I made because I wanted to learn how to use pygame
+A blackjack simulator I made to practice using pygame.